Junwu302/Urban_RNA_Virome/README.md

 </p>

 ## Description:
-Code and scripts from to the RNA viruses in diverse urban environments.
+Code and scripts for analyzing the distribution of RNA viruses in diverse urban environments.
+The scripts used for directional selection analysis were provided by Dr. Alexander G Lucaci from Weill Cornell Medicine.

 Disclaimer
 ---------------------------